Frequently Asked Questions

 It’s time we evolve away from allowing such routine cruelty to exist in our food system.
 If Denver passes the proposed law to close down slaughterhouses, Superior Farms would cease operations by January 1, 2026.

 Yes!
 There is a provision in the proposed legislation directing the City to prioritize any affected workers in its employment assistance programs, including those provisioned by the Climate Protection Fund.
-This means people who currently work at the slaughterhouse should have access to training programs meant to help them transition into green industries.
+This means people who currently work at the slaughterhouse will have access to training programs meant to help them transition into green industries.
 These green jobs are safer, healthier, and offer more long-term security.

 If the slaughterhouse lot becomes vacant, any developer who buys it would be expected to develop it according to Blueprint Denver, the City’s long-term plan.
 The plan designates that by 2040, the area of 80216 where the slaughterhouse is will become a “Community Center.”
 This means it would satisfy a mix of housing, employment, and/or dining & shopping uses and have bike, rail, or bus-friendly streets.
 Community Centers typically include open spaces with trees, plants, and greenery to give relief.